Why does System Data take so much disk space on Mac?

 For any Mac owner who is running low on space, the first thing we do is check our storage availability.

-But why does System take so much space, Mac users wonder?
-And what exactly is meant by "System Data," so you can reclaim this storage?
+But why does System Data take so much space, Mac users wonder?
+And what exactly is meant by "System Data" so you can reclaim this storage?

 What is System Data on Mac

 Although it sounds puzzling, System Data on Mac is no mystery at all.
-It includes all files that do not fall into the basic categories of Mac Storage.
+It includes all files that do not fall into the basic categories of Mac storage.
 Basic categories are Applications, Music, Music Creation, Documents, Photos, Trash, iCloud Drive, Mail, and Other.
 So, whatever is not classified as these files is automatically labeled as System Data.
-We'll talk about it later in the article.
+I'll talk about it later in the article.

 The "System Data" in Mac storage is a bit of a gray area (literally).
 It's a bit of a category dumping ground as well as being home to your system and macOS folders.
 It holds all kinds of things.
 So, apart from macOS itself, what is System storage on Mac?